astro-mat/PP5_E-Commerce_Application/README.md

 ### Notifications

 - Notifications are given to the user for all significant events on the website.
-These include;
-        + asdfasd
-        + asdasdasd
-        + When editing/adding/deleting a product

 ### Shop Management Features